 The primary benefit of taking up rock climbing if you are already learning BJJ is the grip and upper arm strength training.
 However, the entire body is used in different holds and locks performed by BJJ athletes.
 Rock climbing is unique in that, unlike most sports, you are not focusing on one area but are instead training your entire body and increasing agility, focus, and the power of your core muscle group.

 Cross-training with rock climbing and BJJ is convenient, and what one sport does not address health-wise the other will, which leads to a holistic improvement.
 In addition, rock climbing is especially helpful for learning BJJ because the entire body is exercised, which means the dominant side of a fighter is not more reliable than the less dominant side, which can often be the case for people who strictly workout through BJJ instead of cross-training.

 The China University of Geosciences conducted a study on rock climbing.
-It determined that “rock climbing can significantly improve Handgrip strength, Lower limb pedaling power, Vertical Jump, Push-Ups, Pull-Ups, Sit-Ups, and Sit-and-reach.”
+It determined that “rock climbing can significantly improve Handgrip strength, Lower limb pedalling power, Vertical Jump, Push-Ups, Pull-Ups, Sit-Ups, and Sit-and-reach” (Source).
 These are all power areas in BJJ as well, so rock climbing will have you physically fit in all the ways that are important to the grappling sport.
-You can read more about the study and the advantages of rock climbing here.

 Here are just a few of the ways in which BJJ and rock climbing are similar in terms of training: